 The Karst Spring hike culminates at a small viewing platform against the side of a rock wall along the north face of Mt.
 Shark.
 Here you will witness first-hand the incredible power of nature as a huge stream of water appears out of nowhere, gushing from the Mt.
 Shark rockface at tremendous force.
-We’ve been to the Karst Springs platform countless times and it never ceases to impress.
+We’ve been to the Karst Spring platform countless times and it never ceases to impress.

 This post contains compensated links.

+The one-way distance to Watridge Lake and the the Karst Spring trailhead is approximately 4 km (2.5 miles).
 When we use the term “Karst Spring Trail”, we are including the first leg along Watridge Lake trail and the second leg on Karst Spring Trail.

 Karst Spring Trail Highlights